Hot air is lighter than cold air

 When something is hot, its molecules are farther apart than when it is cold.
 When air is hot, its molecules are further apart, so it takes up more room.
 That makes hot air lighter than cold air, because the cold air has more molecules in the same amount of room.

 Hot air rises up above the cold air, then gets cold again

 On Earth, air that is down near the ground is usually warmer than air further up in the sky, because the oceans warm up the air.
 Because the hot air is lighter than the cold air above it, it floats up through the cold air to lie on top of the cold air.
 Once the hot air gets high up, far from the ground, though, it’s nearer to space.
 It’s colder up there than it is down on the ground, just as it’s colder on top of a mountain.
-So the hot air cools down, and then slowly sinks back down to the ground again.
+So the hot air cools down, and then gravity slowly pulls the cooler air back down to the ground again.